About SFM Foundation

 Robert Otos, Director

-Rob joined ALARIS in 2000 with extensive case management industry experience and substantial knowledge in job design and injury prevention.
-His experience at ALARIS includes development of a multi-state region, sales across jurisdictions, governmental relations and talent management.
-In his current role as Senior Vice President of Operations, Rob is responsible for developing strategies for and leading all operations.
+Rob has extensive case management industry experience and substantial knowledge in job design and injury prevention.
 He is a long-time advocate within the case management industry and frequently speaks on rehabilitation subjects.

 Mikaela Willhite, Director

-Mikaela is a Registered Nurse at Saint Cloud Hospital in the Intensive Care Unit.
+Mikaela is a Registered Nurse at Saint Cloud Hospital in the Intensive Care Unit and a past SFM Foundation scholarship recipient.

-Mikaela is a past SFM Foundation scholarship recipient and a Saint Cloud State University graduate.
-She received a bachelor’s degree in nursing and graduated with honors and magna cum laude in 2014.
+She received a bachelor’s degree in nursing and graduated with honors and magna cum laude from Saint Cloud State University in 2014.
 She is a member of the Honor Society of Nursing, Sigma Theta Tau International.

 Linda Williams, Director